sailoog/openplotter-documentation/en/getting_started.md

 # Getting started

-First of all you have to put together all the [basics items](required.md)
+First of all you have to put together all the [basic parts](required.md)